 Approximately every two weeks the class will be responsible for providing news updates.
 Groups will be assigned on the first day with the possibility of reordering the groups after each presentation.
 Each person in the group is responsible for their own topic that corresponds to the larger group topic.
-For example one topic area, the primary election, could be broken into sections within the group of Democratic and Republican primary elections and further broken down into candidates.
-The four topic areas include: the primary election, economic news, national news of importance, and international news of importance.
+The four topic areas include: Congress and the Presidency, worldwide economic news, national news of importance, and international news of importance.
 Each student is required to present their information and submit at least a one page summary of their assigned topic for each presentation.
 Informative news organizations include: washingtonpost.com, economist.com, theatlantic.com, nytimes.com, foreignpolicy.com, wsj.com, bbcnews.com, npr.com, etc.